 She’s in control… of us

-As co-founder and CEO in /et al. her main responsible is strategic decisions and project management.
-As a CEO with a design mindset she believes that the most important part of any project is the end-users.
-Thus it is essential to be aware of any little emotions, interactions, needs and then translate this combined knowledge into a great product and a great business opportunity.
+As co-founder and CEO in /et al., her main responsibilities are strategic decisions and project management.
+As a CEO with a design mindset, she believes that the most important part of any project is the end-users.
+Thus, it is essential to be aware of any little emotions, interactions and needs and then translate this combined knowledge into a great product and a great business opportunity.